yuvrajthakur18/book-record-management/README.md

 # book-record-management
-A book record management web application using Node.js
+A book record management API using Node.js